ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

 {NOTE: }

-* Time series are a sequence of numerical data associated with timestamps and sorted chronologically.
+* Time series are sequences of numerical data associated with timestamps and sorted chronologically.

-* The RavenDB Time Series feature is a document extension.
-It much faster and more efficient for this purpose than storing time series data as JSON within the document.
+* RavenDB's Time Series feature is a document extension, gaining by it much greater speed and efficiency than it would have gained as JSON-formatted data within a document.

 * In this page:
   * [Time Series Structure](../../document-extensions/timeseries/design#time-series-structure)